TheOdinProject/curriculum/javascript/javascript_in_the_real_world/form_validation_with_javascript.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Understand the importance of validation in HTML forms.
+- The importance of validation in HTML forms.
-- Understand Constraint Validation API for more control over form validation.
+- The Constraint Validation API.
-- Add validation using only JavaScript.
+- JavaScript-only validation.

 ### Assignment